ropensci/RefManageR/README.md

 ==================================================================================================================
 Important
 -------------------
+23. create bibstyle for biblatex
+25. dig around in `utils:::citeNatbib`
 1. new open function; convert all other RefManager.R functions to work with bibentry class
 2. read pdf's using pdftotext.exe; use list.files to add folder to database
 * read bibliographies from pdftotext